caseywstark/dimensionful/doc/index.rst

 ``dimensionful/common_units``
 +++++++++++++++++++++++++++++

-More of a data store for possible unit definitions.
-We use ``unit_symbols_dict`` for symbol lookup when creating units, and ``unit_prefixes`` for prefix lookup.
+Creates objects of common Units.
+This is so they can be easily imported like, ``from dimensionful import dyne``.

 ``dimensionful/constants``
 ++++++++++++++++++++++++++

 Another data store like file.
-This one holds Unit objects that are typically thought of as "constants" in science and engineering.
+This one holds Quantity objects of common physical constants, like hbar.

 ``dimensionful/quantity``